 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-Upstream to its investment process, the fund excludes investments in manufacturers of controversial weapons, tobacco and thermal coal mining.
+Upstream to its investment process, the Sub-Fund excludes investments in controversial weapons, thermal coal mining, tobacco and adult entertainment.
 More information can be found in the Exclusion Policy available on the website.